AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/RTL/README.md

 1. When switching `.ltr` and `.rtl`, make sure you add `dir` and `lang` attributes accordingly.
 2. Loading both files can be a real performance bottleneck: consider some [optimization](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Optimize#optimize), and maybe try to [load one of those files asynchronously](https://www.filamentgroup.com/lab/load-css-simpler/).
-3. Nesting styles this way will prevent Bootstrap's `form-validation-state()` mixin from working as intended, thus require you tweak it a bit yourself.
+3. Nesting styles this way will prevent Bootstrap's `form-validation-state()` mixin from working as intended, thus requiring you tweak it a bit yourself.
 [See #31223](https://github.com/twbs/bootstrap/issues/31223).

 <hr>

 ## The breadcrumb case

-The [breadcrumb separator](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Breadcrumb#breadcrumb) is the only case requiring its own brand new variable--namely `$breadcrumb-divider-flipped`--defaulting to `$breadcrumb-divider`.
+The [breadcrumb separator](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Breadcrumb#breadcrumb) is the only case requiring its own brand new variable -- namely `$breadcrumb-divider-flipped` -- defaulting to `$breadcrumb-divider`.

 ## Additional resources